 Don’t hesitate to contact me: [email protected]

-This game is absolutely huge (both in terms of content and possibilities), so I am sure there will be areas that can be receive feedback.
+This game is absolutely huge (both content and possibilities), so I am sure there are areas that can receive feedback.

 (For example, in an earlier version, someone told me that fast travel stations appeared way too often, especially because they aren’t always useful.
 Feedback like that is awesome and will only improve these games!)